tlwilliams895/gis-devops/docs/_sources/week04/project/index.rst.txt

 - Refactor so all report data is served from elasticsearch
 - Refactor so ReSTful Endpoints are used any time data is touched
 - Allow users to POST new report data -- save it both to the PostGIS and Elasticsearch
+- Write some of your own elasticsearch queries with the @Query annotation
 - Create Swagger documentation for your ReSTful API endpoints
-- Learn how the multipolygos were created: :ref:`week4-adding-boundary-geometries`
 - Increase test coverage by adding tests for all Controllers, and DataRepositories
+- Learn how the multi-polygons were created: :ref:`week4-adding-boundary-geometries`

 Turning in Your Work
 ====================